NOTDHRUVIL/neo-nomad/README.md

 2.  **Contextualisation:** The agent uses a custom SpoonOS Tool to get real-time market data for that item in the user's home market (UK), establishing a "fair value" benchmark.
 3.  **Reasoning:** The agent sends all this data—the asking price, the home market value, and the location context—through the SpoonOS LLMManager.
 The AI reasons about the price difference and determines if it's a fair deal.
 4.  **Action (Negotiation):** If the item is overpriced, the agent generates a polite but firm negotiation script in the local language (e.g., Japanese).
 The user can then play this audio directly to the vendor using our integrated ElevenLabs voice synthesis.
 5.  **Action (Settlement):** Once a price is agreed upon, the user enters the seller's wallet address.
-The agent then calls our NeoTransactionTool, which connects to the Neo N3 TestNet to confirm the live block height and executes a mock transaction, providing a transaction hash as a receipt.
+The agent then calls our NeoTransactionTool, which connects to the Neo N3 TestNet to confirm the live block height and executes a transaction, providing a transaction hash as a receipt.
 6.  **Memory:** Every successful purchase is added as a node to a persistent, interactive knowledge graph, building a visual "Nomad's Journey" of the user's travels and purchases.

 ## Technical Architecture & Hackathon Requirements